techidaily/site-howto/source/_posts/restore-missing-app-icon-on-oppo-k11-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://vp-tips.techidaily.com/new-in-2024-bring-back-the-faded-step-by-step-on-transforming-prints-to-pixels/"><u>[New] In 2024, Bring Back the Faded Step-by-Step on Transforming Prints to Pixels</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/new-in-2024-instagram-shines-mastering-the-art-of-content-highlights/"><u>[New] In 2024, Instagram Shines Mastering the Art of Content Highlights</u></a></li>
-<li><a href="https://howto.techidaily.com/4-solutions-to-fix-unfortunately-your-app-has-stopped-error-on-samsung-galaxy-s23-tactical-edition-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Solutions to Fix Unfortunately Your App Has Stopped Error on Samsung Galaxy S23 Tactical Edition | Dr.fone</u></a></li>
+<li><a href="https://fox-http.techidaily.com/new-2024-approved-windows-11-audio-recording-techniques/"><u>[New] 2024 Approved Windows 11 Audio Recording Techniques</u></a></li>
-<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-samsung-galaxy-m14-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Samsung Galaxy M14 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-itel-p55t-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Itel P55T | Dr.fone</u></a></li>
-<li><a href="https://discover-bits.techidaily.com/captivating-new-zealand-wallpapers-stunning-backgrounds-high-quality-photos-and-images-by-yl-computing/"><u>Captivating New Zealand Wallpapers: Stunning Backgrounds, High-Quality Photos & Images by YL Computing</u></a></li>
-<li><a href="https://fox-cloud.techidaily.com/from-capture-to-creation-discover-the-best-montage-apps-for-smartphones/"><u>From Capture to Creation Discover the Best Montage Apps for Smartphones</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/in-2024-premier-intro-scripts-for-panzoid-zeoids/"><u>In 2024, Premier Intro Scripts for Panzoid Zeoids</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-app-not-available-in-your-country-play-store-problem-on-tecno-camon-30-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix App Not Available in Your Country Play Store Problem on Tecno Camon 30 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://games-able.techidaily.com/gaming-hardware-breakthroughs-at-ifa-2023-unveiled/"><u>Gaming Hardware Breakthroughs at IFA 2023 Unveiled</u></a></li>
+<li><a href="https://howto.techidaily.com/gmail-not-working-on-tecno-pop-8-7-common-problems-and-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Gmail Not Working on Tecno Pop 8 7 Common Problems & Fixes | Dr.fone</u></a></li>
+<li><a href="https://apple-account.techidaily.com/how-to-reset-the-security-questions-of-your-apple-id-on-your-iphone-se-by-drfone-ios/"><u>How To Reset the Security Questions of Your Apple ID On Your iPhone SE</u></a></li>
+<li><a href="https://win-hot.techidaily.com/solution-detaillee-pour-lissue-ouverte-et-fermee-des-commandes-cmd-sur-windows/"><u>Solution Détaillée Pour L'Issue Ouverte Et Fermée Des Commandes CMD Sur Windows</u></a></li>
-<li><a href="https://hardware-help.techidaily.com/quick-and-effortless-driver-updates-for-your-windows-system/"><u>Quick & Effortless Driver Updates for Your Windows System!</u></a></li>
+<li><a href="https://driver-download.techidaily.com/step-by-step-installation-hp-elitebook-amoeba-8460p-driver-update-for-windows-machines/"><u>Step-by-Step Installation: HP Elitebook Amoeba 8460P Driver Update for Windows Machines</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/removing-yellow-filter-effect-from-pc-display/"><u>Removing Yellow Filter Effect From PC Display</u></a></li>
-<li><a href="https://howto.techidaily.com/super-easy-ways-to-deal-with-nokia-g22-unresponsive-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Super Easy Ways To Deal with Nokia G22 Unresponsive Screen | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/tecno-pova-6-pro-5g-stuck-on-screen-finding-solutions-for-stuck-on-boot-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Tecno Pova 6 Pro 5G Stuck on Screen – Finding Solutions For Stuck on Boot | Dr.fone</u></a></li>
+<li><a href="https://ai-vdieo-software.techidaily.com/updated-best-apps-for-tracking-movement-on-your-smartphone-or-tablet/"><u>Updated Best Apps for Tracking Movement on Your Smartphone or Tablet</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/video-vouchers-for-trust-in-brands/"><u>Video Vouchers for Trust in Brands</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-if-google-play-services-keeps-stopping-on-lava-blaze-2-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What to Do if Google Play Services Keeps Stopping on Lava Blaze 2 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-does-my-oppo-a59-5g-keep-turning-off-by-itself-6-fixes-are-here-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Does My Oppo A59 5G Keep Turning Off By Itself?
+6 Fixes Are Here | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/xiaomi-redmi-note-13-proplus-5g-not-connecting-to-wi-fi-12-quick-ways-to-fix-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Xiaomi Redmi Note 13 Pro+ 5G Not Connecting to Wi-Fi?
-12 Quick Ways to Fix | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-realme-12-pro-5g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Realme 12 Pro 5G Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>